factor · Momentum

 When it fails

-Momentum collapses violently around regime turns.
-The classic failure is February-April 2009 — a 12-month winner cohort included financials that had crashed and then rebounded; the strategy bought them at the wrong time.
+Momentum collapses violently around regime turns — 52-week-high momentum included.
+The classic failure is February-April 2009: names that had crashed and were rebounding off their lows flipped the signal at the worst moment.
 The 2022 crash showed similar vulnerability.
 We hedge structurally via two layers: (a) BOCPD regime detector dampens momentum's amplifier when risk-off probability rises; (b) the conformal prediction interval widens automatically near regime boundaries so position sizing self-adjusts.
 Neither prevents a momentum crash; both reduce the bet size before one.

 Read next